fforchino/vectorx/README.md

 All commands are fully localized in the 5 supported languages.
 Feel free to help with the trenslations, that can surely be improved!

 ## Instant messaging
-Since RELEASE_07, the VIM (Vector Instant Messaging) feature is enabled.
-You can run VIM server on your local network (preferred) or use a shared server (experimental).
+Since RELEASE_19, the redesigned VIM (Vector Instant Messaging) feature is enabled by default.
-VIM Server source code is available on Github [here](https://github.com/fforchino/VIM).
-To enable VIM, run "sudo ./setup.sh".
-This will also install a daemon that checks for incoming messages for your bots.
+The chat server uses websockets and runs on the local network (it is part of VectorX web server).
+To use this feature, it is mandatory that you give your Vector a name.
+This name is used as chat username.

 Hey Vector...
-- **Sign up to chat service**
-  - Signs up to chat service.
-You need to do this the first time only.
-It will use your robot name to sign up.
-  If you haven't set one, Vector will complain.
-- **Login to chat service**
-  - Logs in to chat service, provided that you have signed up before.
-You also need to do this just once, you will be logged in until you log out.
-- **Quit chat service**
-  - Logs out to chat service.
-This Vector won't receive anymore messages and will appear as "away" to others.
 - **Chat with [username]**
   - Sets the chat target.
 For example, "Chat with Filippo".
 All messages will be sent to user Filippo.
 - **Who are you chatting with?**